abraham171996/JsTasks/README.md

 feat:add new js task name is create classes feat:add new js tasks name is array es6 feat:new js task name is api
+(File)
+feat:add new js task name is string to object